SaiedZ/FSND-Casting-Agency-API/README.md

 You will need to add envirement variables, either to the ` setup.sh ` or to ` .env ` file:

+> If added to setup.sh, please add ` export ` at the begining of each line.

 ```
 AUTH0_CLIENT_ID=""
 AUTH0_CLIENT_SECRET=""